 Camp on campus.

-Participants taking in-person courses stay in a residence hall and eat meals in a dining hall throughout the week to complete their on-campus experience.
+Participants taking courses stay in a residence hall and eat meals in a dining hall throughout the week to complete their on-campus experience.
 Summer Scholars students will also meet current Clemson students, who serve as counselors to guide, mentor, and answer questions about life as a Tiger.

 Build international connections.